 Finally, in this day and age, it’s intensely important to make your family a priority.
 That means clearing the schedule to put family bonding activities on there before anything else.
 It can’t be an afterthought.

-We use the Purposeful Parenting Planner to schedule family nights before anything else.
+We use the Faithful Family Planner to schedule family nights before anything else.

 We have a family night every Friday evening, barring unforeseen circumstances that make it impossible.